Greek Potatoes Recipe with Lemon and Garlic

 This post may contain affiliate links.
 Please see our disclosure policy.

-Even better?
-This recipe is Whole30 compatible, easy to make and pairs perfectly with my Salmon with Pesto Sauce, Fish en Papillote or any main protein you like.
+This baked Greek potatoes recipe is Whole30 compatible, easy to make and pairs perfectly with my Salmon with Pesto Sauce, Fish en Papillote, or any main protein you like.
+I’ve had this one on repeat for years, especially when I’m looking for a flavor-packed side that works for a dinner party or a weeknight.

 When I’m trying to eat more intentionally, I lean on recipes like this.
 Simple ingredients, straightforward preparation and flavors that don’t feel like a compromise.